cockroachdb/docs/v2.1/architecture/transaction-layer.md

 Isolation is an element of [ACID transactions](https://en.wikipedia.org/wiki/ACID), which determines how concurrency is controlled, and ultimately guarantees consistency.

-CockroachDB efficiently supports the strongest ANSI transaction isolation level: `SERIALIZABLE`.
+CockroachDB executes all transactions at the strongest ANSI transaction isolation level: `SERIALIZABLE`.
 All other ANSI transaction isolation levels (e.g., `SNAPSHOT`, `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
 Weaker isolation levels have historically been used to maximize transaction throughput.
 However, [recent research](http://www.bailis.org/papers/acidrain-sigmod2017.pdf) has demonstrated that the use of weak isolation levels results in substantial vulnerability to concurrency-based attacks.

+<span class="version-tag">New in v2.1:</span> CockroachDB now only supports `SERIALIZABLE` isolation.
+In previous versions of CockroachDB, you could set transactions to `SNAPSHOT` isolation, but that feature has been removed.

-Specifically, CockroachDB's transactions default to **serializable snapshot isolation** (equivalent to ANSI SQL's strongest isolation level, `SERIALIZABLE`).
-This isolation level does not allow any anomalies in your data, and is enforced by requiring the client to retry transactions if serializability violations are possible.
+`SERIALIZABLE` isolation does not allow any anomalies in your data, and is enforced by requiring the client to retry transactions if serializability violations are possible.

 ### Transaction conflicts